toralf/tinderbox/README.md

 ### go into a stopped image

-    sudo /opt/tb/bin/bwrap.sh <image> [entrypoint script]
+    sudo /opt/tb/bin/bwrap.sh -m <mount point>

-This uses bubblewrap as a better chroot sandbox.
-Without a 2nd argument an interactive login is made afterwards.
-Otherwise the file the 2nd argument points to is copied to *<image>/entrypoint* and run within the image.
+This uses bubblewrap (an enhanced chroot).

 ### removal of an image

 Stop the image and remove the symlink in *~/run*.
-The image itself will stay in its data dir till that is cleanud up.
+The image itself will stay in its data dir till it is cleanud up.

 ### status of all images